It's Kind of a Funny Story (film): Plot

-One night, Nia stops by to visit Craig, revealing that she and Aaron have broken up.
+One night, Nia stops by the hospital to visit Craig, revealing that she and Aaron have broken up.
 Craig invites Nia to his room, where she tries to seduce him.
-However, they are interrupted by Craig's roommate Muqtada, a patient who has not left the room during his stay.
+However, they are interrupted by Craig's roommate, Muqtada, who has not left their shared room during his stay.
 As Nia runs out, Craig chases her, declaring he loves her, unaware that Noelle is standing behind him.
-Upset, she storms off, leaving behind a self-portrait she had planned to give him.
+Upset, Noelle storms off, leaving behind a self-portrait she had planned to give him.

 Craig eventually wins Noelle's forgiveness, and the pair briefly sneak out of the ward, onto the hospital roof.
 There, Noelle asks him out, and they kiss.
-Craig has an interview with the head physician, Dr. Minerva; he explains that he has realized that he wants to become an artist, and is thankful his problems aren't as bad as some of the others, who are in jail for example.
+Craig has an interview with the head physician, Dr. Minerva; he explains that he has realized that he wants to become an artist, and is thankful his problems aren't as bad as others.

 That night, Craig asks the staff for a pizza party, so the patients can say goodbye to him and Bobby—both are being discharged the following day.
-Craig calls Aaron, asking him to bring a record.
+Craig calls Aaron, asking him to bring a particular record.
 When Aaron arrives, he tells him that he and Nia are working out their problems and they hug.
 At the party, Craig plays the record of Egyptian music, bringing Muqtada out of his room.
 He tells Bobby they should meet again after they are discharged, which he considers, and Bobby thanks him for changing his future outlook.

 After Craig is discharged, he narrates a montage showing he has started dating Noelle, become better friends with Aaron and Nia, and begun pursuing his goal to become an artist.
-He has broken the news to his dad that he is not going to follow his path, which his dad understands.
-Craig affirms that, while his stay didn't cure his condition, it helped him a lot, and he can get through the rest of his life with the help of his family and friends.
+Craig has broken the news to his dad that he is not going to follow the path he intended for him, which his dad understands.
+Craig affirms that, while his stay didn't cure his condition, it significantly helped him, and he can get through the rest of his life with the help of his family and friends.